Word Family: play, played, player, playful, playing, plays, and playground.

 Word Family: press, pressed, pressure, depressed, oppressive, expression, impressive.

-Base: <press” from Latin pressare "to press"
+Base: <press> from Latin pressare "to press"

-Concepts: What can <s> write.
-Assimilated Prefixes.
+Concepts: What can <s> write?
+Noticing assimilated prefixes.

 Word Family: clap, claps, clapping, clapped.